 What is str() in Python?

-When you print something using str() in Python, the function converts it into a presentable format.
-It is a built-in function used for converting various data types into their string representations.
+The str() function in Python converts the data into a presentable format.
+It is a built-in function used for converting various data types into their readable Python string representations.
 It helps you to see the readable version of numbers, lists, or other objects as plain text.
 It is quite helpful for displaying data and helps combine data of different types in the print statement.

 Example: